Do you want to become a nurse? This is everything you need to know about how to become a nurse – from an experienced nurse who’s been there.

 It can be a daunting subject to look at online and understand the differences between the different degrees and options.

-When looking at getting a degree in nursing, there are three main options today in the United States.
-An ADN, BSN, and an accelerated BSN track.
-There are a few diploma programs available as well, but those are being phased out.
+When looking at getting a degree in nursing, there are four main options today in the United States.
+An ADN, BSN, accelerated BSN track, and a direct-entry MSN program.

 The degree that is right for you depends on a few things.
 Are you looking to be able to advance in the field of nursing?
 Do you already have a bachelor’s or a lot of college credit?
 How much time and money do you have?

-*Note – when I mention how long these degrees take to get, assume that I mean you are going to school full time.
+Please note, when I mention how long these degrees take to get, assume that I mean you are going to school full time.
+Also, this is for those interested becoming a nurse in the United States.

 ADN – Associates Degree In Nursing